varun-tiwari/iamfreecodecamp/README.md

 3. create a PR to our `develop` branch with detailed and well documented descriptions about what your're doing (feature / enhancement / bug fix).

+## Style guide

+How to write on our site

 ## Website

 The website is a Next.js app.
 It automatically deploys to Vercel when the master branch is updated.